ImpressLearn: Continual Learning via Combined Task Impressions: Introduction

-\paragraph{\textbf{The GN regime}} Both SupSup and ImpressLearn are required to have access to task identities in order to apply the right mask to the backbone network.
-To relax this requirement, \cite{supsup} extended their algorithm to a more challenging regime (coined \emph{GN}---Given/Not given) where task identifiers are present during training but unavailable at inference.
-To achieve this, \citep{supsup} use a one-shot minimization of the entropy of the model's outputs to single out the correct mask.
-In Section \ref{Sec:Experiments}, we show that our ImpressLearn algorithm is also able to achieve this task.
-In particular, we demonstrate that, when applied to basis-tasks in the GN regime, the optimization routine of ImpressLearn either identifies the corresponding basis-mask or finds a better performing combination of basis-masks.\\ \\ In Section \ref{Sec:related}, we briefly review related work and general approaches to countering catastrophic forgetting, highlighting research that motivated our approach.
-In Section \ref{Sec:approach}, we lay out the ImpressLearn algorithm, including our modified objective function.
-In Section \ref{Sec:Experiments}, we demonstrate the effectiveness of ImpressLearn on a variety of datasets and architectures to show close-to-benchmark performance with a drastically reduced parameter count on unseen tasks, especially where the number of possible tasks is large.
-We discuss our results including the trade-offs between homogeneous and heterogeneous masks.
+\paragraph{\textbf{The GN regime}.} In principle, both SupSup and ImpressLearn require access to task identities in order to apply the right mask to the backbone network during inference.
+To relax this requirement, \citet{supsup} extend their algorithm to a more challenging regime (coined \emph{GN}---Given/Not given) where task identifiers are present during training but unavailable at inference.
+In this regime, \citet{supsup} use a one-shot minimization of the entropy of the model's outputs to single out the correct mask.
+In Section \ref{Sec:Experiments}, we show that our algorithm is able to achieve this feat, too.
+We demonstrate that, when applied to basis-tasks in the GN regime, the optimization routine of ImpressLearn either identifies the corresponding basis-mask or even finds a better performing combination of basis-masks.\\ \\ The remainder of the paper is organized as follows.
+In Section \ref{Sec:related}, we briefly review related work and general approaches to countering catastrophic forgetting, highlighting research that motivated our approach.
+In Section \ref{Sec:approach}, we detail the ImpressLearn algorithm as well as discuss its components and features.
+In Section \ref{Sec:Experiments}, we demonstrate the effectiveness of ImpressLearn on a variety of datasets and architectures to show close-to-benchmark performance with a drastically reduced parameter count on unseen tasks, especially where the number of incoming tasks is large.
+Additionally, we conduct several ablation studies to provide better understanding of the algorithm.
 Finally, in Section \ref{Sec:Discussion}, we talk about limitations of our work and avenues for future research.